 Recommended previous knowledge

 Background knowledge in American culture and history as well as British and/or American literature is recommended.
-The following courses are particularly helpful: ENG1506 – American Civilization, ENG1304 – American Literature or equivalent courses.
+The following courses are particularly helpful: ENG1506 – American History and Society: An Introduction, ENG1304 – American Literature or equivalent courses.

 Good reading skills in English and a foundation in one or more of the following disciplines: history of ideas, social geography, literature, American history and politics.

 - 10 credits overlap with NORAM2585 – Restoring the Earth/Renewing Culture: Critical Evaluations of the Green American Tradition (continued)

 - 10 credits overlap with NORAM4585 – Restoring the Earth/Renewing Culture: Critical Evaluations of the Green American Tradition (continued)

 - 10 credits overlap with ENG4532 – The Green American Tradition

 Seminar, two hours per week for 10 weeks, 20 hours in total.